Abhinavnair13/Computer-Networks-Oneshot/3. TCP_IP model/Application layer/3. Protocols/web_protocols.md

 ## 1. HTTP (HyperText Transfer Protocol)
 - **Purpose**: Used for transferring web pages, images, and other resources over the internet.
 - **Port**: 80 (HTTP), 443 (HTTPS for secure communication).
 - **How it works**: Clients (browsers) send requests to web servers, which respond with the requested content.
+Http uses tcp internally.

 ---